LinCompbio/SCORCH2/README.md

 PS: The speed for running will depend on the size of the receptor, crop redundant parts will significantly increase the efficiency.

+## Normalization

+SC2 combines two XGBoost models with separate normalizer, with the feature generated, you will need to scale them into distinct feature spaces.

 ## Running

 ### Reproduce the result on common benchmarks